 Your First Appointment

-For the first office visit, bring your child’s insurance card(s).
+For the first office visit at Bronson Pediatric Hematology and Oncology, bring your child’s insurance card(s).
 Let the insurance company know why your child needs to see the doctor.
 This will help you get the best benefit from your insurance plan.
 It is important for you to get approval before your child sees our doctor.
 If you do not get approval before the appointment, you may have to pay for the first visit yourself.

 Please write down and bring any questions you may have to the visit.
 It is important that a responsible adult caregiver who lives with the patient is present for all office visits.
 This provides consistent care evaluation as well as behavioral and home environment information.

 Your child’s appointment will be about 60 minutes.
 Bring diapers, bottles and snacks for your baby.
 For older children you may want to bring a snack and a couple of books or toys to play with while waiting.

 Canceling an Appointment